The Bloom Post Processing Effect

 Christian Behler

 Bloom is a very popular post-processing effect in games.
 It is based on a real-world phenomenon that is causing bright lights to bleed over into darker areas when seen through a lens.
 While the physically correct implementation wouldn’t be feasible for real-time graphics, there are a few tricks to simulate it efficiently.
 The implementation takes a few steps but is generally easy to do.
 However, bloom has to be used with care.
-Many games have overused the effect…
+Many games have overused the effect, but when applied correctly it can add beautiful highlights.

 --